-When it comes to North Korea diplomatic relations, who does North Korea have diplomatic relations with, and what are the foreign relations of North Korea?
+When it comes to North Korea foreign relations, who does the Democratic Peoples Republic of Korea have diplomatic relations with, and what are the foreign relations of North Korea?
 The foreign relations of North Korea are certainly a complex and byzantine affair, but despite the country’s reputation for being reclusive and insular, North Korea enjoys diplomatic relations with a whole host of countries – including a few that might surprise you!

-We take a look at th past, present and future of the foreign relations of North Korea.
+We take a look at the past, present and future of the foreign relations of North Korea.

 Foreign Relations of North Korea – A brief history